Miami (OH) vs. North Texas Frisco Football Classic NCAA Football Odds, Plays and Insights | December 23, 2021

 - Miami (OH) is 5-7-0 against the spread this year.

-- The RedHawks have been favored by 3 points or more five times this season and have covered the spread in two of them.
+- The RedHawks have covered the spread twice this season when favored by 2.5 points or more (in five chances).

-- Miami (OH)'s games this year have eclipsed the over/under six times in 12 opportunities (50%).
+- Miami (OH)'s games this year have gone over the total in six out of 12 opportunities (50%).

-- Miami (OH) is 3-4 against the spread and 5-2 overall in games when it puts up more than 27.5 points.
+- Miami (OH) is 3-4 against the spread and 5-2 overall in games when it scores more than 27.5 points.

-- This year, the RedHawks have 12 turnovers, six fewer than the Mean Green have takeaways (18).
+- The RedHawks have turned the ball over 12 times this season, six fewer than the Mean Green have forced (18).

 - Find the latest spread and moneyline odds for Miami (OH) at SISportsbook.